-, Insecticide; indoor Fendona 6 SC Cat fleas, Simulated use For details on For details on test Gibson, 2017e Control of flying and crawling application, surface treatment (in Ctenocephalides felis (Mixed sex and test Test systems / concentrations applied / results see the following row marked with (interim report) DocID# 2017/1223407 insects support of spot, crack and crevice aged adults) exposure see the following row Accepted study treatment)
+on porous and i r porous and non porous surfaces (except for earpeis) the mortality in the untreated control was 5.7.5 0.25 %, 24 hours after exposure.
+Insecticide; indoor Fendona 6 Cat fleas, Simulated use For details on For details on test Gibson, 2017e Control of flying and crawling insects application, surface treatment (in support of SC; Product used for read across .
+A detailed Ctenocephalides felis (Mixed sex and aged adults) test Test systems / concentrations applied / exposure see the following results see the following row marked with (interim report) DocID# 2017/1223407 Accepted study spot, crack and crevice treatment) justification for read across is given below the table , row Accepted study

-The product was applied at a rate of 30mg a.i. per m2 onto 0.5m x 1m ceramic, plywood and carpet surfaces.
+The product was applied at a rate of 30mg a.i. per m^2 onto 0.5m x 1m ceramic, plywood and carpet surfaces.